20 of the most relaxing holidays

 Valladolid, Mexico

 There are plenty of places to relax in the Yucatán, but head away from the coast to colourful Valladolid and you’ll discover a much more local side to the region.
-The greatest pleasure here is in exploring on foot, ducking into little shops as they take your fancy, trying the local specialities – of which panuchos, small tortillas stuffed with refried beans and topped with pork, are a particular highlight – and cooling off in the wonderful natural cenote (sinkhole) on the edge of town.
+The greatest pleasure here is in exploring on foot, ducking into little shops as they take your fancy.
+Or tying the local specialities and cooling off in the wonderful natural cenote (sinkhole) on the edge of town.

-On an island that’s synonymous with chilling out, Treasure Beach particularly stands out for its laid-back charms.
-The beaches are blissfully quiet by Jamaican standards, and there’s still very much a local heart to the beachside community, which definitely adds to its appeal.
+On an island that’s synonymous with chilling out, Treasure Beach particularly stands out as one of the most relaxing holiday destinations.
+The beaches are blissfully quiet by Jamaican standards.
+However, there’s still very much a local heart to the beachside community, which definitely adds to its appeal.
 This is undoubtedly the place to come to discover the island’s gentler side.

 Ubud, Indonesia